radbahn-berlin/radbahn-berlin.github.io/README.md

 but also use own experience with neurodivergent pecularities to build an audioplayer I would want to use
 -> playback speed setting!
 ->

+### captions/transcript

+show the entire text, or only the actual captions?
+if captions only, add option to show full text (maybe via <details> element)

+hide text / turn off captions by default?
+not showing the text at first would make for a cleaner and simpler look. might also get people to actually listen and engage, instead of quickly skimming over the text and moving on